ABOUT MEDICAL STUDIES

 - No less than a “B” in math and science courses taken in high school

-- Minimum combined SAT score of 1160 for Critical Reading and Math combined or equivalent ACT composite score (24)
+- Minimum combined SAT score of 1160 (combined) for Evidence-Based Reading and Writing and Math or equivalent ACT composite score of 24.

 - Will be reviewed and evaluated annually to determine if s/he qualifies for continuation in the program;